 FAST and EASY Canned Salsa made with canned diced tomatoes!
 Just add green peppers and onions to this simple recipe, and you’ll have a delicious chunky salsa ready to serve in minutes!

 Sure, you can get canned salsa at the grocery store, but making your own with this perfect salsa recipe using canned diced tomatoes and fresh ingredients will make each bite that much better.
 It will be just as good (if not better) as restaurant-style salsa!
+Serve this with tortilla chips, on top of breakfast tacos or (the easiest) chicken nachos, or even with huevos rancheros.

 The Best Canned Salsa Recipe